bagilevi/redis-mutex/README.md

-mutex.unlock                              # Try to release the lock, returns false when failed mutex.unlock!                             # Try to release the lock, raises exception when failed mutex.locked?                             # Find out if resource already locked mutex.with_lock                           # Try to acquire the lock, execute the block, then return the value of the block.
+mutex.unlock                              # Try to release the lock, returns false when failed mutex.unlock!                             # Try to release the lock, raises exception when failed mutex.locked?                             # Find out if resource already locked mutex.synchronize                           # Try to acquire the lock, execute the block, then return the value of the block.
                                           # Raises exception when failed to acquire the lock.

 Redis::Mutex.sweep                        # Remove all expired locks
-Redis::Mutex.with_lock(key, options)      # Shortcut to new + with_lock
+Redis::Mutex.synchronize(key, options)      # Shortcut to new + synchronize
 ```

 The key argument can be symbol, string, or any Ruby objects that respond to `id` method, where the key is automatically set as